rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 such as astronomy and geosciences.
 Some of these data sets have highly automated data collection, elaborate archives and established curation methods.
 Many of these repositories include multiple data sets for which access is supported with portals or data cubes (see Section 6.1).
 For instance, massive amounts of geophysical data and related text documents are collected in the EarthCube[^17] portal.
 The Science.gov portal is established by the U.S. Office of Science Technology and Policy.
 NASA supports approximately 25 different data portals.
 Each satellite in the Earth Observation System (EOS) may provide hundreds of streams of data,[^18] with much common metadata.
 This provides a context analogous to study-level metadata.
 Likewise, there are massive genomics and proteomics data sets which are accessible via portals such as UniProt[^19] and the Protein Data Bank[^20] along with suites of tools for exploring them.
 Similarly, there are very large data sets from medical research such as from clinical trials and from clinical practice including Electronic Health Records (EHRs).

 Ecosystem of Texts and Data Sets
 --------------------------------

 Data sets are often associated with text reports.
-For example, the Dryad Digital Repository[^21] hosts data sets from scholarly publications which require that when a scholarly paper is accepted for publication that data associated with the paper is deposited.

-Data sets may be cited in much the same way that research reports are cited.
+For example, the Dryad Digital Repository[^21] hosts data sets from scholarly publications which require the deposit of data associated with scholarly papers accepted for publication.
+In addition, data sets may be cited in much the same way that research reports are cited.
 Formal citation facilitates tracing the origins of data used in analyses and helps to acknowledge the work of the creators of the data sets.
-Standards have been developed for such citations (Martone, 2014;
+Standards have been developed for such citations (Martone, 2014; Silvello, 2017).
-Silvello, 2017).

 SERVICES
 ========

-The purpose of metadata and other aspects of information management is to provide services to users.
+The purpose of metadata and other aspects of information organization and management is to provide services to users.
 Indeed, "service science" is an approach in information technology which focuses on the design and delivery of services rather than on underlying technologies.

 Search
 ------